Derek Cook: Racing career

-In 1974, Derek Cook entered four rounds of the Southern Organs British Formula Atlantic, driving a Chevron B27-Hart/Ford, and finished twentieth overall, without scoring a point.
+In 1974, Cook entered four rounds of the Southern Organs British Formula Atlantic, driving a Chevron B27-Hart/Ford, and finished twentieth overall, without scoring a point.
 For 1975, he entered a round of the BARC F3 Championship (with a GRD 374), but did not compete, whilst he entered eight rounds of the Southern Organs British Formula Atlantic (finishing tenth, with seven points), and nine rounds of the John Player British Formula Atlantic (finishing 16th, with 25 points), using both a Chevron B27, and a March 75B-Ford during the season.

-He moved into the Shellsport International Series for 1976, completing three races in the Chevron, whilst he also competed in three races of the Indylantic Championship (a new series, being the result of the merger of the two British Formula Atlantic competitions) with that car, without scoring any points in either competition.
+Cook moved into the Shellsport International Series for 1976, completing three races in the Chevron, whilst he also competed in three races of the Indylantic Championship (a new series, being the result of the merger of the two British Formula Atlantic competitions) with that car, without scoring any points in either competition.
 For 1977, he entered a single round of the European Formula Two Championship, and six races of the Shellsport International Series, taking eighth place overall in the latter championship, with 22 points, in what proved to be his last competitive season of racing.
 His solitary F2 race was at the Daily Express International Trophy, held at Silverstone Circuit, where he finished 11th in the Chevron, of 12 finishers.